-Prerequisite: Honors English 9
+Prerequisite: English 9 or Honors English 9

-Requirements for consideration for Pre-AP English 10
+Requirements for consideration for Honors English 9 and Pre-AP English 10

-- 1. Maintained an 80% average each quarter in Honors English 9. - 2.
-Standardized test scores indicate success in Pre-AP English 10. - 3.
-Two English teacher recommendations: most recent English teacher must be one. - 4.
-High attendance record. - 5.
-Quality timed-writing sample (if requested by the department)
+1. Maintained an 85% average in English 8 or 9 or an 80% average each quarter in Honors 9.
+2. Standardized test scores indicate success in Honors.
+3. Two English teacher recommendations: most recent English teacher must be one.
+4. High attendance record.

+5. Quality timed-writing sample (if requested by the department)